 A tire that sticks to the road will be able to handle the instant torque of an EV much better but will create a bit more resistance and thus can drain more power from the battery.
 But with more surface area contacting the road it will be a loud tire and no ICE engine to drown out the extra noise.
 EVtires.com will help you find a ‘Goldilocks’ tire for your electric vehicle with grip that won’t be too loud but will give you that stuck to the road feel with every turn of the wheel.

 It’s not always the case that the tires that came with your EV are the best for your driving habits.
-You may want to buy the tire that gives you the best performance and get you the most fun out of your EV and may not mind a modest increase in tire noise.
+You may want to buy the tire that gives you the best performance and gets you the most fun out of your EV and may not mind a modest increase in tire noise.
 Someone else may be annoyed by any extra tire noise when driving an Electric Vehicle.
 They may wish to choose EV tires with a tread pattern that is quiet or a good value, etc.

 OTHER FACTORS TO CONSIDER